- Caroline Glenn

 For children ages 14 to 18, suicide is the third leading cause of death, according to new data from the U.S. Centers for Disease Control and Prevention.
 The problem is most acute among young girls: From 2019 to 2021, a new CDC study found that one-third of teenage girls in the United States seriously considered attempting suicide.

-“As the operator of the 988 Suicide Prevention Lifeline locally, we literally answer the calls for help from our neighbors struggling with mental health issues every day,” said Jeff Hayward, president & CEO of Heart of Florida United Way.
+“As the operator of the 988 Suicide Prevention Lifeline locally, we literally answer the calls for help from our neighbors struggling with mental health issues every day,” said Jeff Hayward, president and CEO of Heart of Florida United Way.
 “It’s our hope that by normalizing the conversation about mental health, and reducing the stigma associated with seeking help, more Central Floridians can thrive.
 Something as simple as a conversation could be the spark to save someone’s life.”

 The "Be a Mindleader” campaign builds on a partnership between AdventHealth for Children and Dr. Phillips Charities to establish the Center for Advancement and Support of Youth (CASY), a comprehensive pediatric and adolescent mental and behavioral health program for Central Florida.
 Made possible with a $6 million grant from Dr. Phillips Charities, CASY will expand access to pediatric mental health care, increase early diagnosis and intervention, help families navigate the complex mental and behavioral health care system, and reduce ER visits and hospitalizations for children.